Mika88/Mika88.github.io/_posts/2019-10-20-custom_helper_methods_in_rails_-_why_and_when_to_use_them.markdown

 	self.created_at.strftime("%b %e, %Y at %l:%M %p (UTC)") end
 ```
-This method refactors the created_at property to a more readable date and time expression, using  the `strftime` method.
+This method refactors the created_at property to a more readable date and time string, using  the `strftime` method.
 Should this method be in the model?
 No!
 This method deals with presentation: how it should be rendered, no what should be rendered.

 This method belongs to my `orders` controller, hence it should go to the `order.rb` file inside of the helpers folder: